 The Status column shows the state of the deferred request, which can be Queued, Executing, or Ready.
 To see if the status has changed to Ready, either keep refreshing the page using the refresh options located at the top of the page, or redisplay the page at a later time.
 Once the status is Ready, right-click the request line and click Get to review the job output.

 11. You can choose whether to remove the old configuration files or perform this action in the future.

-On the ribbon, in the Repository group, click Migration and then click Delete work files.
+On the ribbon, click the Repository icon, point to Migration and then click Delete work files.